nimrod-solomon/causal-infernece-project/README.md

 ##### How to run the code
-We managed to run the code in this repository on a virtual machine using the following sequence of commands:
+After cloning this repo to a virtual machine, We managed to run the code using the following sequence of terminal commands:

 ```shell
 conda create -n <YOUR_ENV_NAME> python=3.9